rosettatype/design-regression/_posts/2022-02-02-designing-books-for-alzheimers-disease.md

 ---
 layout: post
-title: Designing books for readers with early-stage Alzheimer’s disease
+title: Designing books for readers with early‑stage Alzheimer’s disease
-date: 2022-01-31 10:00:00
+date: 2022-02-02 22:02:02
 categories:
   - Article
 authors:
   - Marie E. Leahy
 readingtime: 15 min read
-intro: The research describes the studies carried out in order to investigate whether adjusting the design of books could help readers with a memory impairment.
+intro: An account of three studies carried out in order to investigate whether adjusting the design of books could help readers with a memory impairment.
-sharing_image: /assets/2022-01-31-designing-books-for-alzheimers-disease/sharing_image.png
+sharing_image: /assets/2022-02-02-designing-books-for-alzheimers-disease/sharing_image.png
 theme: red
-# Version 6 as at 12.11.2021 with MD and DB corrections
 ---

 Publishers have so far paid little attention to readers who have